 If you pass only one part and fail the other, the whole test is failed and both parts will need to be taken again.
 For more information click here.

 Why the Theory Test and Hazard Perception Elements were introduced

 The Theory Test was introduced in July 1996.
 It was designed to improve the safety of newly qualified riders and drivers by making them think carefully about correct attitudes needed to drive safely on the busy roads of today.

 - Effects of alcohol, drugs and fatigue on driver behaviour

 The hazard test elements were introduced into the theory test in November 2002.
 The British Government was committed to reducing the numbers killed and seriously injured on the roads of Britain.
 This was one of the measurements to help achieve the British Government’s target to encourage appropriate training in scanning for hazards on the road and to recognise at the first opportunity that a potentially dangerous situation might arise.
 This forward planning enables the driver to quickly minimise risk.

-The Driving Standards Agency (DSA) worked closely with colleagues from the Transport Research Laboratory (TRL) and the Road Safety Division of the Department for Transport during the development of the hazard test.
+The Driver and Vehicle Standards Agency (DVSA) worked closely with colleagues from the Transport Research Laboratory (TRL) and the Road Safety Division of the Department for Transport during the development of the hazard test.
 Both these government agencies thought that the hazard perception test would be suitable for testing the hazard awareness skills of all drivers.